nichoth/template-web-component/README.md

 # template ts browser

 A template for typescript *dependency* modules that run in a browser environment.
 Uses `tape-run` for tests in a browser.
+See [template-ts](https://github.com/nichoth/template-ts) for the same thing but targeting Node.

 ## use
 1. Use the template button in github.
 Or clone this then `rm -rf .git && git init`.
 Then `npm i && npm init`.